Stratio/sparta/doc/src/site/sphinx/configuration.rst

 Zookeeper configuration
 =======================

-One of the most important requirements in Sparkta is to have configured Zookeeper that is used fiercely.
+One of the most important requirements in Sparkta is to have Zookeeper configured.

+ZK is used intensely.
 For example:

 - To save fragments (inputs, outputs, etc.) that will be used by a policy.
 - Policies.